 Employers are looking for graduates who can quickly adapt to organisational objectives and become an important member of their team.
 Undertaking an internship placement component as part of your USC degree helps you prepare to meet industry expectations.

-The Human Services Placement courses SCS273 Human Services Placement 1 and SCS274 Human Services Placement 2 enable students to complete their placements in their second and third year of studies in the Faculty of Arts, Business and Law.
+The Human Services Placement courses SCS273 Human Services Placement 1and SCS274 Human Services Placement 2enable students to complete their placements in their second and third year of studies in the School of Social Sciences.
 They provide an opportunity for students to obtain academic credit for a course at university at the same time as gaining valuable experience in the workplace prior to completing their studies and seeking employment in their chosen field.

 The placement experience